Mamoon794/employee-handbook/deliverables/D1/planning.md

    * **How do you prioritize tasks?**
    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

+- We may use slack/discord to facilitate communication between the group members
+- We will create issues on github for new feature updates, bugs, and improvements.
+This way, we will be able to help each other out with any issues/blockers.
+- We can use a project management software like Jira to organize tasks and stories, or utilize docs to structure them as well.

 #### Q10: What are the rules regarding how your team works?